hclarke/blog/content/pl/plurals.md

   DoStuff(item)
 ```

 The idea is that `item` would get pluralized to `items`, so there's no need to specify the collection that's being looped through.
-The compiler could figure it out from the singular!
+The lnguage could figure it out from the singular!

 Here's another example, with nested loops: